 In the 1800s theatre audiences were noisy.
 If the entertainment was deemed poor the patrons would express their displeasure by heckling, or by throwing peanuts at the actors.
 The biggest nuisances were the less sophisticated patrons sitting in the cheap seats in the upper balcony.
 That section became known as the peanut gallery.

-Today, someone who needs to refrain from presenting ‘unsophisticated’ (stupid) advice might be told, ‘No comments are required from the peanut gallery, thank you!’
+It’s an expression today.
+When someone needs to refrain from presenting ‘unsophisticated’ (stupid) advice, they might be told, ‘No comments are required from the peanut gallery, thank you!’

 ‘That’s my advice, but I wouldn’t take it.’

 One of our unceasing jobs in life is to distinguish between the good advice we receive and the bad.
 However, we should avoid taking advice about which emotions we are feeling.
 A well-meaning friend sitting in the peanut gallery might tell us: